The Hermes Kelly bag | Complete guide: History, style, sizes and prices

 (HAC bag - Katie Holmes)

-Inspiration for both the Hermes Kelly (shop Hermes) and Birkin bags (shop Birkins) can be traced back to 1982.
+Inspiration for both the Hermes Kelly and Birkin bags can be traced back to 1982.
 They are both the development of a large bag named the Haut à courroies – known as such because of its high handle.
-The “HAC” bag was originally produced for cavalry solders to store their boots and saddles in.
+The “HAC” bag was originally produced for cavalry soldiers to store their boots and saddles in.
 Still around but rarely seen the Hermes HAC bags have been referred to by one blogger as the “Unicorn of Hermes bags” as they are so rarely seen.
 This could be due to the fact that they are a pretty impressive size and weight – especially once full, arguably not the most practical of weekend bags.
-ANYWAY thou shall not insult Hermes…
+Anyway, thou shall not insult Hermes…

 In 1922, Émile-Maurice Hermès and Ettore Bugatti designed a simple bag for Hermès's wife Julie who had complained that she could not find a bag to her liking.
 A few years later in the 1930s, Hermès's son-in-law Robert Dumas redesigned this as a spacious travel bag and named it the Sac à dépêches.
 It was a sharp contrast to the purses of the time, which were small and flat envelope style pieces.